biocarl/til-biocarl/README.md

     const mountedApp = app.mount('#main');
 </script>
 ```
+- if the app options do not contain a template field, the html in the container will be used as template (called in-DOM template)
+    - here you have to use kebab-case for components to comply to the Dom parsing of the browser
+    - For more in-DOM template implications see [here](https://vuejs.org/guide/essentials/component-basics.html#dom-template-parsing-caveats)

 # 📅 17.11.2022 vuejs: What does {{someThing}} mean in my html?
-- Called moustache syntax and allows us to run javascript in our html (without an explicit script syntax)
+- Called mustache syntax and allows us to run javascript in our html (without an explicit script syntax)
 ```html
 <h1>{{alert('Hello World!')}}</h1>
 <h1>{{'This is ' + myName}}</h1>